mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Custom Objects.md

    Embed the appropriate JS engine call(s) in your application to compile and execute the script.
-   You have two choices: 1.) compile and execute a script with a single call to `JS_EvaluateScript`, `JS_EvaluateUCScript` or 2.) compile the script once with a call to `JS_CompileScript` or `JS_CompileUCScript`, and then execute it repeatedly with individual calls to `JS_ExecuteScript`.
-The "UC" versions of these calls provide support for Unicode-encoded scripts.
+   You have two choices: 1.) compile and execute a script with a single call to `JS::Evaluate`, or 2.) compile the script once with a call to `JS::Compile`, and then execute it repeatedly with individual calls to `JS_ExecuteScript`.

 An object you create using a script only can be made available only during the lifetime of the script, or can be created to persist after